Skip to main content

 • Prefers to crawl and can do so independently and there are no significant, negative health outcomes.

 • Is unable to access the laundry because it is located outside of the living space.
-This need is captured in Module 5.16 Laundry and/or Chores.
+Review Module 5.16 Laundry and/or Chores.

 • Uses walls, furniture, or railings for guidance or reassurance only.

-• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, family or staff is present “just in case.”
+• Has a seizure disorder with no seizures in the last three months and there is no intervention needed; however, another person is present “just in case.”

 Check “1” (“Help is needed to complete the task safely but helper DOES NOT have to be physically present throughout the task”) for a person who: